learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/swift.md

 ## Testing Your App - Simulators: Setup
 To configure a Simulator, go to `Windows` > `Devices and Simulators` and press the plus (`+`) button.
 You can then specify your configuration.
 Here, you can pick a simulation device (iPhone 14, iPad Pro, Apple Watch, etc.) in `Simulation`.
 Depending on the device of your choice, you may need to [download its Simulator runtime](https://developer.apple.com/documentation/xcode/installing-additional-simulator-runtimes).

 If you have your own Apple device, you can connect the device to your Mac to use it as your testing environment by connecting it with the appropriate cable and following the on-screen instructions.
-Note that as of iOS 14, from your device, you may initially have to go to `Settings` > `Privacy & Security` > `Developer Mode` to allow your device to run your app.
+Note that as of iOS 14, from your device, you will initially have to go to `Settings` > `Privacy & Security` > `Developer Mode` to allow your device to run your app.

 ## Testing Your App - Simulators: Build and Run
 An app can be built and run at any point in time by pressing the play button on the upper-left side of the window.
 You can do the same, and access additional build options, from `Product`.
 Note that the simulator will not run if the app cannot be built, and Xcode will highlight the errors that need to be resolved in the leftmost panel.
 You can also go to `View` > `Navigators` > `Show Issue Navigator` to see these errors.